LoyolaChicagoBooks/scalaworkshop/source/20-cs1/cs1.rst

 .. code-block:: scala

-   scala> import scala.tools.jline.console.ConsoleReader
+   scala> import scala.io.StdIn

-   scala> val input = new ConsoleReader
-   input: scala.tools.jline.console.ConsoleReader = scala.tools.jline.console.ConsoleReader@3ec642e5

-Then you can inspect the capabilities of the ConsoleReader by using tab completion (as shown before)
+Then you can inspect the capabilities of the StdIn by using tab completion (as shown before)

 .. code-block:: scala

-   scala> input.r<tab>
+   scala> StdIn.r<tab>
-   readCharacter     readLine          readVirtualKey    redrawLine removeCompleter   replace           resetPromptLine   restoreLine
+   readBoolean      readDouble       readLine         readf            readf3 readByte         readFloat        readLong         readf1           runtimeChecked readChar         readInt          readShort        readf2

-Now we look up more details on the ``readLine()`` methods, which is what we want to do basic, line-oriented input (a common need in introductory teaching).
+Now we look up more details on the ``readLine()`` methods, which is what we want to for basic, line-oriented input (a common need in introductory teaching).

 .. code-block:: scala

    scala> input.readLine<tab>

-   def readLine(): String
+   def readLine(text: String, args: Any*): String def readLine(): String
-   def readLine(Character): String
-   def readLine(String): String
-   def readLine(String, Character): String

-   scala> val data = input.readLine("Please enter some text: ")
+   scala> val data = StdIn.readLine("Please enter some text: ")
-   Please enter some text: Hello, World
-   data: String = Hello, World
+   Please enter some text: Hello, World val data: String = Hello, World

-You'll probably find it necessary to read through the Scala documentation, but in a number of cases, the behavior is similar to what you've seen in other language APIs. ``readLine()`` is pretty well known in Java circles.
+You'll probably find it necessary to read through the Scala documentation, but in a number of cases, the behavior is similar to what you've seen in other language APIs. ``readLine()`` without arguments is pretty well known in Java circles.
 As you can see above, ``readLine(String)`` gives us what we want: the ability to read input with a prompt of sorts.